 - As a result of comments, the Case Officer may request further details from the applicant/agent or may re-advertise and/or re-consult appropriate bodies.

-- You will be able to check the progress of the application online, but you will not receive an individual response or be informed of any decision.
+- You will be able to check the progress of the application online, but you will not receive an individual response to any questions or be informed of any decision.
+If you wish to ask the determining officer a specific question, please "Ask a question about a current application"

 - Most applications are dealt with under delegated powers, where the decision is made by an officer following a full assessment and any necessary consultation with the Ward Member(s).